 13.3.1 Family Selection: Nurturing Genetic Lineages for Excellence

+a.
 Principles of Family Selection:

 Family Selection within the framework of Recurrent Selection is characterized by the evaluation and selection of entire families of plants rather than individual specimens.
 This approach acknowledges the complexity of trait inheritance and aims to capture the cumulative genetic effects within a family lineage.
 The principle is rooted in the understanding that individual plants within a family may carry different combinations of genes, and selecting entire families ensures a more comprehensive assessment of the genetic potential within a population (Smith et al., 2007).